soleilyasmina/gaia/README.md

 ### Update

-__Update__ will ask you for your new cohort name and new course tracker spreadsheet id, to keep you moving easily between cohorts.
+__Update__ will ask you for your new cohort name and new course tracker spreadsheet id, to keep you moving between cohorts.

 #### Read the manual!